 GEB 1941.
 Internship in Business.
 Students will receive supervised, practical work experience in an appropriate business, industry, government agency, or institution which relates to a Business-related field of study.
 A minimum of 35 clock hours on the job is required for each semester hour of credit earned.
 Prerequisites: The student must have completed a minimum of 15 semester hours of technical coursework toward an AA or AS degree in Accounting, Business Administration, Economics, Management or a related field and be recommended by the appropriate course instructor or advisor for the program.
 A written application may be required.
 1-3 semester hours credit.
+May be repeated for a maximum of 3 semester hours credit.
 [A]